Murica "Bison" Tank Company

 "Too bad we didn't record this battle," one crewman muttered.
 "Would've sent a strong message."

-"Oh, don't worry," Stan said, looking toward a hill with a knowing smile.
+"Oh, don't worry," Stan said, glancing toward a nearby hill with a knowing smile.
 "The world is watching us."

-"I don't know, maybe they already planted it before?
-It's the only path to the gate anyway, so it makes sense to plant an explosion trap in there."
+"I don't know," the other replied.
+"Maybe they planted it beforehand?
+It's the only path to the gate anyway.
+An explosion trap there would make sense."

-"….Not only did the battle only last for one day, but a 30,000-strong army got defeated by just a dozen enemies?
-And that's not counting the wyverns and avian warriors.
-Do you think the higher-ups will believe our report?"
+"…Not only did the battle last less than a day," the first continued, "but a thirty-thousand-strong army got defeated by just a dozen enemies.
+And that's not even counting the wyverns and avian warriors.
+Do you think the higher-ups will believe this?"

 "Do you think… how many spies like us managed to escape the DMZ village that night?"